 The NCC's predecessor, the Labrador Metis Nation, first discussed its discovery of what it then called the "Esquimeaux - British Treaty of Southern Labrador" in an issue of its newsletter, Metis Messenger, in Spring 2005.
-Since the CURA project was at that point still several years from completion, the NCC had ample opportunity to direct researchers to produce peerreviewed, historical research to support its case.
-However, not only does Chapter 2 contain the fewest citations of the entire NCC report, but the only citations are to a few reports commissioned by the NCC.
-These reports are unavailable to the public or to the research community.73
+Since the CURA project was at that point still several years from completion, the NCC had ample opportunity to direct researchers to produce solid peer-reviewed, historical research to support its case.
+However, such academic research simply doesn't exist.
+Not only does Chapter 2 contain the fewest citations of the entire NCC report, but the only citations are to a few reports commissioned by the NCC.
+These reports are unavailablet to the public or the research community.68

 Overall, it's my assessment that without reliable peer-reviewed research, the NCC's claims about the existence of a "Labrador Treaty of 1765" are inconclusive.
-However, even if a treaty had been negotiated with the Inuit in 1765, it would have been with the Inuit of Labrador, not with some segment now being called the "Southern Inuit" by the NCC.
+In addition, even if a "treaty" had been negotiated with the Inuit in 1765, it would have been with the Inuit people writ large, not with some segment now being called the "Southern Inuit" by the NCC.